Instant Pot Pork Tenderloin with Honey Garlic Sauce

 Notes

-- To cook from frozen, place a frozen pork tenderloin and the sauce ingredients in the Instant Pot and pressure cook on high pressure for 13 minutes plus 10 minutes natural pressure release.
-Skip the browning step in the recipe.
-Then follow the directions in the recipe to thicken the sauce.
+- To cook from frozen, place a frozen pork tenderloin and the sauce ingredients in the Instant Pot (skip the step of browning the pork) and pressure cook on high pressure for 13 minutes plus 10 minutes natural pressure release.
+Check that the internal temperature of the pork has reached 145 degrees F. Then follow the directions in the recipe to thicken the sauce.

 I have a question renthe pork tender recipe Kristine.
 I don’t have an Instant Pot but I do have a pressure cooker.
 Do I follow the directions in the same way????